-CASA and all Pennsylvania schools will be closed indefinitely, by order of Govenor Wolf, due to the COVID-19 Pandemic.
+CASA and all Pennsylvania schools will be closed for the remainder of the 2019-2020 school year, by order of Govenor Wolf, due to the COVID-19 Pandemic.
 In the meantime, CASA students will be required to participate in at-home instruction and school work.
 See the schedule, sent home to all CASA guardians and students via email, to determine when your classes will meet for live Zoom meetings with your regular classroom teacher.

 Students should create a free Zoom account to participate (you may already have one set up!).
 You will be asked to wait in a Zoom Waiting Room until Mrs. Dickerson allows you to enter the Zoom meeting.
 This allows her to control who enters the meeting with the full class.
 All Zoom metings will be recorded for students to access after the meeting has ended.
 Recordings will be available in that particular class's Google Classroom.